-While you can start pumping immediately after birth if necessary, lactation consultants typically recommend waiting 4-6 weeks after birth to allow your supply to build naturally.
+While you can start pumping immediately after birth if necessary, lactation consultants typically recommend waiting 4-6 weeks after birth to allow your breast milk supply to build naturally.

 Some additional factors will determine the timing of when you need to start pumping: your baby’s health at birth and your breastfeeding availability.

 If your baby is born on time (or late) and healthy, you are free to wait as long as you want before you start pumping.
-You will probably want to put her to the breast for the first few feedings anyways.
+You will probably want to put her to the breast for the first few feedings.